tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 Although more photographic ratios are allowed now, there remains a couple which aren't, and so we're still making concessions.

 If you're a photographer who wants prints than we're talking about cropping an image twice for display–once for print, once for the 'gram.
 Or maybe you never print.
-Maybe you just do it for Instagram.
+Maybe you just do it for 'gram.
 That feels strange to me.

 ### Other Blogs Have This Issue